 All the other B1s in the patrol: Roger Roger.

 - When Ziro begins his departure from the prison, he starts whining as usual, complaining about the sun.
-But the real funny bit is that the clone guard on his right lets out an exasperated and disbelieving "Oh my god!"
-As if he was thinking "How the hell did I get assigned to this?!"
+But the real funny bit is that the clone guard on his right lets out an exasperated and disbelieving "Oh my god!" as if he's thinking "How the hell did I get assigned to this?!"

 - While onboard Cad Bane's frigate, Rex bumps into a protruding pipe in the dark.

-- A Clone Trooper on a Republic Gunship snarks at how the Geonosians still haven't hit them: "Good thing those bugs can't aim".
-Three guesses on what happens next.
-The Black Comedy is concluded when the Clone Trooper who doomed the passenger compartment tries to hold on for dear life but can't hold on and subsequently dies.
+- A clone trooper on a Republic gunship snarks at how the Geonosians still haven't hit them: "Good thing those bugs can't aim."
+Three guesses as to what happens next, and the first two don't count.
+The Black Comedy is concluded when the trooper who doomed the passenger compartment tries to hold on for dear life but can't and subsequently dies.

 - Before the Second Battle of Geonosis, it's revealed that Anakin and Ahsoka have a competition going on between them, counting their kills.
 Obi-Wan, of course, views this with distaste.
 At the very end, following a very difficult battle, Ahsoka keeps pushing Anakin to reveal his total, which he finally does: 55.
 Ahsoka is jubilant, as she totalled 60.
 Anakin then throws back that he called in an airstrike, so it's a tie, to which Ahsoka tells him he's impossible.
 As Obi-Wan once again voices his disbelief at their turning war into a game, Ki-Adi-Mundi, the calm, noble Jedi Master, announces his own total: 65.
 The look on Anakin's face is priceless.Ki-Adi-Mundi: So what do I win?

 Anakin: My everlasting respect, Master Mundi.